JENOT-ANT/gravity-simulation/README.md

 # gravity-simulation
 This project's purpose is to simulate gravitational interactions between various objects (example: Solar System) in 2D environment.

+This project is not complited yet, so if you want to contribute to it you are welcome.
+You can apply for *contributor* entitlements using [**Discussion**](https://github.com/JENOT-ANT/gravity-simulation/discussions) tab.

 ## Contents:
 - ["gravity.py"](/gravity.py)  > library